r4lin/pic/readme.md

-# This just a space for picture
+# This is just a place to store pictures